Homework Help is HereAmber Brandt

 It’s homework season, and even though evenings are particularly busy for most families, your support at home can make a huge difference for your child.
 According to research conducted by the Center for Public Education, “Programs and interventions that engage families in supporting their children’s learning at home are linked to higher student achievement.”
 Here are five ways you can help your child get the most out of studying at home.

-5. Monitor and motivate.
-Ask questions about what assignments are due, any quizzes coming up, or simply be on hand to encourage and answer questions.
+- Monitor and motivate.
+Ask questions about what assignments are due, if they have any quizzes coming up, or simply be on hand to encourage and answer questions.

-Parents who stay invested in their children’s education and homework after hours can not only be a valuable resource to help their child stay on track — you may be able to help eliminate struggles before they start.
-If your child often exhibits frustration or discouragement over their ability to complete a task, you can step in to help connect them with the tools they need — even if it’s a little extra tutoring on the side.
-Don’t be afraid to bring up any questions or concerns to your child’s teacher.
-We want to work with you to create the best learning environment and customized education possible for your child.
+Parents who stay invested in their children’s education afterhours are a valuable resource for helping their child stay on track.
+You may even be able to eliminate school struggles before they start.
+If your child often exhibits frustration or discouragement over their ability to complete a task, you can step in to connect them with the tools they need – even if it’s a little extra tutoring on the side.
+Don’t be afraid to bring up any questions or concerns you have with your child’s teacher.
+We want to work with you to create the best learning environment possible and customize your child’s education to their unique needs.